jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.13 Cos

-Returns the cosine (cos) of each values in a raster.
+Returns the cosine (cos) of each values in a raster..

 *Parameters*: